diva-exchange/divachain/README.md

 The network itself is permission- and leaderless.
 Each peer in the network represents a round-based state machine.
 Each round produces a block.
 The blocks do have a variable size and blocks are produced on demand.

 1. New proposal: each peer in the network may anytime propose a transaction, by sending it to the network.
+Per round, each peer can only add one own transaction.
-2. Locking: each peer receiving such a new proposal may send a lock to the network.
-Such a lock represents an agreement of a peer with a specific proposal.
-If a peer also has an own transaction, it adds his own transaction to the new proposal first and sends the new proposal to the network.
-Per round, each peer can only add one own transaction to a proposal.
+2. Voting: each peer receiving a proposal may send a vote to the network.
+Such a vote represents an agreement of a peer with a specific stack of proposals.
+Each peer can vote only once.
+If the peers in the network do not agree (2/3 of the total stake of all peers) on a specific stack of proposals, the voting will go into a new round and all peers can vote again.
-3. Multiple rounds of locking might be necessary to reach consensus (2/3 of the network) on a lock and its related proposal.
-A peer might send multiple locks to the network.
-4. Creation of a new block to be voted for: as soon as consensus is reached on a lock, peers will create a new block based on the lock and vote for the new block.
+3. Creation of a new block: as soon as consensus is reached through voting for a specific stack of proposals, peers will create the new block.
-5. Voting: each peer receiving a vote, checks it for validity and - if the peer agrees - votes for the block too.
-6. Commit: as soon as a peer in the network detects that consensus has been reached (2/3 of the network have voted for a specific block), it writes the block to the chain and sends a synchronization message to the network.

 ## Create Your Local Environment